ZeroDarkHardy/Student-Picker/README.md

 Brown,Samantha
 ```

-Ensure the file is saved in UTF-8 encoding and placed alongside the executable (for PC).
+Ensure the file is saved in UTF-8 encoding and placed alongside the executable (for PC) or the script (if running directly).